If you find that Sync has stopped synchronizing and not all of the files are synced, there are a few things you can do.

 - Files are being ignored by a remote peer.
 Please check the IgnoreList on each.

 - Sync doesn’t receive notifications about file change.
-Try "touching" or updating the files.
+Try restarting Sync so that it rescans the folder, or "touching" the files.

 - The device that is downloading has run out of free space.
 Try making some room on the device/drive that is nearing max capacity or designating a different drive for the synced folder.